 - Best for ultra portability: iPad Pro 9.7 ↓ or Microsoft Surface 3 Tablet ↓

-- PRO TIP: Find a laptop that is the perfect size for leisure travel
+- Find a laptop that is the perfect size for leisure travel

-- PRO TIP: Unless you’re a business traveler a lighter, less feature-rich computer is the best option while traveling.
+- Unless you’re a business traveler a lighter, less feature-rich computer is the best option while traveling.

 Important Travel Laptop Criteria

 The criteria we’re looking for in a top travel laptop are: